ChungWasawat/data-notes/de-courses-notes/de-zach-lecture/de-bootcamp-zach-lec3.md

 **Data Engineering capability standard**
 - Latency: choose the right latency for streaming and microbatch pipelines
-- Quality: apply best practices and frameworks (tools like Great Expectations, Amazon DQ, Chisa)
+- Quality: apply best practices and frameworks (tools like Great Expectations, Amazon DQ, Chispa to show which is error)
 - Completeness: practise how to communicate with domain experts to get the right schema or architecture
 - Ease-of-access and usability: create data products (e.g. built-in sql, powerful dashboard, read-and-write API) and proper data modeling